-While it is impossible for a Dominican to know each and every one of the dishes of our culinary heritage, collectively, we can put them together.
+While it's impossible for a Dominican to know each and every one of the dishes of our culinary heritage, collectively, we can put them together.
 I'm lucky to have met, online and in real life, so many people who have taught me so much.

 This is not to say that these recipes that were passed on to us were copied verbatim to our blog, far from the truth.
 There is a process of testing, then finding out if it works, how many people it serves, how long it takes to prepare, cooking, readjusting, writing, editing, etc. But it would have been much more difficult to start without at least those snippets of information.
-We are grateful for that.
-And I am a huge believer in giving credit to people.
+We're grateful for that.
+And I'm a huge believer in giving credit to people.

 This recipe is an example of this.
 Without our friend Professor Midence, from Santiago, I may have not found out that, besides my beloved arepas de yuca, there was another version: arañitas, ("little spiders" in Spanish).

 It's amazing what a slight change in the process can yield.